siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 ### Video

-Watch and learn: [Create a WebSphere Liberty collective and deploy applications using UrbanCode Deploy](https://www.youtube.com/watch?v=VaYQE5d96hY&feature=youtu.be).
+Watch and learn: [Create a WebSphere Liberty collective and deploy applications using DevOps Deploy](https://www.youtube.com/watch?v=VaYQE5d96hY&feature=youtu.be).
 See the related example: [Creating a collective and installing a simple application](usage#example-creating-a-collective-and-installing-a-simple-application).

 ### History